tomtomjhj/init.vim/notes.md

 conditions
 * diff mode: why?
-* hlsearch: maybe for cursearch
+* hlsearch: maybe for cursearch (no longer in 0.11)

 ## nvim_buf_set_text undo
 When undoing nvim_buf_set_text, the cursor is put on the first non-whitespace of the starting line.